Home education is a key aspect of parental choice and the Council respects the wish of parents who choose to educate their child at home.

 Organisations which offer correspondence courses include:

-Organisations which can help you to home educate include:
+Organisations which can offer help and support include: